 Strategic Impact Grants are larger grants serving the grade, department, school, inter-district, or District level.
 The grants involve teacher collaboration on a project or coordination with an outside organization.
 The purpose of Strategic Impact grants are to support educational excellence and equity across the District.
-Strategic Impact grants for teachers have supported Professional Learning Communities, new approaches to language instruction, literacy initiatives and extended learning programs.
+Strategic Impact grants have supported Professional Learning Communities, new approaches to language instruction, literacy initiatives and extended learning programs.

 Strategic Impact Grants are reviewed three times a year by the Schools Fund Board of Directors.
 Applications are due on the following schedule:

 - First week of May for review at the June Schools Fund Board meeting